chrisguest75/kind_examples/10_flux_v2/HELM.md

 # it installs a sources "failed to get source: HelmRepository.source.toolkit.fluxcd.io "podinfo" not found"
 flux get sources all -A

+# check the helm repository sourcde exists
+flux get all -A

 flux get helmreleases -n default
 ```